Scientific Advisory Board

-A Scientific Advisory Committee critically and independently reviews all research requests to assess scientific merit, and provides comment to the Board through the Chair on Borne’s ability to deliver its scientific mission and maintain scientific excellence.
+A Scientific Advisory Board critically and independently reviews all research studies conducted at the Borne funded Preterm Birth Centre at Imperial College’s Chelsea and Westminster campus to assess scientific merit, and provides comment to the Board through the Chair on Borne’s ability to deliver its scientific mission and maintain scientific excellence.

-	This Committee, chaired by Tom MacDonald also conducts a quinquennial review of the long-term funding, strategic direction and quality of the research at the centre.
+This Board is chaired by Borne Trustee, Tom MacDonald.
+The Board meets twice a year, and will conduct a quinquennial review of the long-term funding, strategic direction and quality of the research at the centre in its fifth year.

 Use of animals in research

 Borne’s research uses human cells and tissue in the main, and is carried out with patients’ active consent.
 There are occasions where mice and other laboratory animals may be used.
 This is when in vivo modelling is necessary to advance our understanding of biological processes and to develop new treatments, and there are no alternatives available as it is not ethical to carry out these studies in humans.